Minors on Campus

 Program Registration for University-Sponsored Programs

-Responsible persons proposing a university-sponsored program are required to complete and submit a Minor Program Registration Form to Housing and Campus Services at least 45 days prior to the program.
-All adults who will be interacting with Minors in the Program must have completed a criminal background check through the Office of Human Resources within the last year.
+Responsible persons proposing a university-sponsored program are required to complete and submit a Minor Program Registration Form to The Office of University Events and Protocol (firstname.lastname@example.org) at least 45 days prior to the program.
+All adults who will be interacting with minors in the program must have completed a criminal background check through the Office of Human Resources within the last year.

 All camp registrations must be processed through the ARMS Camp Registration software.

-Non-University entities' use of university facilities for programs involving minors requires the approval of Housing and Campus Services.
+Non-University entities' use of university facilities for programs involving minors requires the approval from the Office of University Events and Protocol.
 The Responsible Party must execute a Facility Use Agreement and provide proof of primary and excess insurance coverage.
 The non-university entity must provide properly executed university-approved waiver of liability forms for all participating minors.

 All non-university entities must certify that they have conducted background checks equivalent to or above the State of Florida Level 2 Standard for all of its employees and volunteers who will be interacting with minors, and their supervisors.